Athush30/Uni_network_design/README.md

 # University of Moratuwa Network Design Documentation

-## Overview
-This LaTeX document outlines the comprehensive network design for the University of Moratuwa, focusing on creating a robust, scalable, and secure Local Area Network (LAN) and backbone network infrastructure.
-The design supports academic, research, and administrative communication needs across the campus.
-The document was prepared as part of the module **EN2150 - Communication Network Engineering** by students from the Department of Electronic and Telecommunication Engineering.

-## Document Structure
-The document is structured into the following key sections:

 1. **Introduction**
    Provides an overview of the proposed backbone network, emphasizing the use of fiber-optic cables, high-performance switches, and modern routing techniques for fast, reliable, and stable communication.